-Mungrisedale is the start of this interesting walk to Bowscale Tarn and Bannerdale Crags.
-The tarn is in a beautiful setting and the easy walking across to Bannerdale has some wonderful views over Blencathra.
+Mungrisedale is the start of an interesting walk to Bowscale Tarn and Bannerdale Crags.
+The tarn is in a beautiful setting and the easy walking from Bowscale summit to Bannerdale has some wonderful views over Blencathra and Skiddaw.

 The Victorian’s certainly knew a good walk and the bridleway to Bowscale Tarn provides an excellent example.
-I prefer extending their walk over the tops but even for those who just want a short walk by following the footsteps of the Victorians it is very worthwhile.
+They turned round there but a much better plan is to extend the walk over the summits of Bowscale and Bannerdale Crags.
+However the short walk is fine for those who just want to visit a tarn, no more than a half hour walk to the tarn.
 Nowadays Bowscale Tarn and Bannerdale Crags have fallen out of favour.
-In fact the entire area around the back of Skiddaw and Blencathra is rarely visited except by enthusiastic peak baggers.
+In fact the entire area around the back of Skiddaw and Blencathra is rarely visited except by enthusiastic Wainwright baggers.
 One of the benefits of the walk is to admire the dramatic cliffs of Bannerdale.
 Others are the remote scenery and of course a visit to one of the most perfectly formed tarns in the Lake District.

 Sadly Bowscale Tarn faces due north and rarely seems to get much sun.
 However anyone interested in the impact of glaciers on the geography of an area it is a great place.
 Above the tarn and over the summit of Bowscale the walk skirts the cliffs of Bannerdale.
 I would recommend taking the track nearest the cliffs to enjoy it too its fullest.
 Only a fool would fall off although Bracken my old collie did have a rather disturbing habit of snow sliding uncontrollably on her back towards steep drops and only just scrambling clear before disappearing in to the void.

 There is no avoiding the very steep climb due west from Bowscale Tarn.
-The contour lines look very close together on a map but it is a safe climb.
+The contour lines look very close together on a map but it is a safe climb on a decent path.

 Can anyone please tell me the best place to park to start this walk and is it moderate?
 Could you please also supply the postcode to get there.
 Thanks.